 Have you ever noticed that some people feel more grounded when they have a plan than others?
 Studies show that a large percentage of the population are creatures of habit who like to know precisely how their day will go.

 This is especially true for highly sensitive people (HSP), who respond more intensely to experiences.
 Someone highly sensitive people can be easily overwhelmed when confronted with too many unknowns and unexpected changes.
-To deal with that, they strive to make the environment and schedule as predictable as possible.
+To deal with that, they strive to make the environment and schedule as predictable as possible, including their free time.

 I first realized my need for structure was high after returning from a spring break trip to Disney World with my friends in 2003.
 I gladly volunteered to do all the bookings and itineraries for our trip.
 Weary from a busy semester in college, my friends acquiesced to my request.